danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **The Kafka Streams `GlobalKTable` abstraction** represents a fully replicated, non-partitioned changelog stream.
 - Use KStream when you need to process each record independently, perform stateless transformations, or handle unbounded data.
 - Use KTable when you need to perform aggregations, joins, or maintain a materialized view of the latest values for each key.
+- When joining streams/tables, **input data must be co-partitioned with the same number of partitions**.
+(Except for GlobalKTable)
+- **Branch, FlatMapValues, GroupBy** are examples of stateless operations in Kafka Streams.
+- To convert a KStream to a KTable, options include `KStream.toTable()`, **writing to Kafka and reading as KTable**, or performing a dummy aggregation.
+- For Kafka Streams output topics, it's recommended to set `cleanup.policy=compact` to align with **KTable semantics**.
+- Kafka Streams achieves parallelism by **splitting the topology into tasks** executed by threads across application instances.

 ### KSQL:

+- ksqlDB is a dialect inspired by ANSI SQL but introduces differences like **"windowing" for streaming data processing**.
+- ksqlDB **doesn't support structured keys**, making it impossible to create a stream from a windowed aggregate.
 - **ksqlDB simplifies stream processing applications** on Kafka by allowing developers to write SQL queries.
 Key use cases include materialized caches, streaming ETL, and event-driven microservices.
+- **ksqlDB supports windowing operations** like `TUMBLING`, `HOPPING`, and `SESSION` windows for aggregations over time.
 - **SHOW STREAMS and EXPLAIN statements** in ksqlDB communicate directly with the ksqlDB server, not Kafka.
 - **Idle ksqlDB servers** consume few resources.
 Only servers corresponding to the number of partitions actively process a query.
 - **ksqlDB supports exactly-once processing**, configurable with the `processing.guarantee` setting.